merchise/xotl.ql/docs/source/terms.rst

    query execution plan

+       When a :term:`query` is processed by a :term:`query translator` it produces an execution plan.
+Such a plan is a sort of *compiled form* of the query.

+       The execution plan should include instructions to retrieve the objects expected.
+An execution plan may be as simple as:

+           just execute the SQL query ``SELECT * FROM sometable [WHERE ... ] [ORDER BY ...]
+[OFFSET ...]`` against the default relational database;

+	   then, return an iterator for instances of those objects created by the factory class ``ISomeModel``.

-       When a :term:`query` is processed (by a :term:`query translator`) it produces an execution plan.
-The execution plan should relate how to retrieve the objects expected; an execution plan may be as simple as "just execute the SQL query ``SELECT * FROM objects ...`` against the default relational database", to another plan that checks an SQL index and the fetches objects from a REST interface.
+       to another plan that checks an SQL index and the fetches objects from a REST interface.

        The execution plan in this package is not subject to any design restrictions, is just noted that it may be a good